Roll20/roll20-character-sheets/Classified/ReadMe.md

 Skill and Weapons can be edited when the cog to the left are yellow.
 When the cog is clicked it will tirn white and becomes a button.
 Wound penalties area  automatically applied to Difficulty Factors when the Wound Track is changed.

+# Configuration
+The cog on the top right of each sheet opens the configuration.
+From here the sheet can be toggle between PC,MAjor NPC and squad sheets.

+In the configuration for the PC sheet there are toggles to remove the Photography ability and the Torture skill.

 # Weapons
 The performance modifiers for Single  Shot and Automatic fire are not automatically added Multi should be checked when single shots  are fired at multiple targets see  MULTIPLE TARGET FIRE on page 46 of the Classified rules